Kika Sroka-Miller is AN ARTist, writer and publisher based in london, UK.

 05/24 - Turps Painting School Spring Show, Thameside Gallery, London

 02/24 - Love, dir.
-Gaspar Noé, Post-screening talk ‘Looking at sex and making art’ for La Fomo, Whirled Cinema, London
+Gaspar Noé, Post-screening talk ‘Looking at sex and art and sexy art’ for La Fomo, Whirled Cinema, London

 2023